ivanceras/diwata/README.md

 # Diwata

+## Warning: A rewrite is currently on-going, the repo is not currently working.

 Diwata is a database interface for PostgreSQL with the goal of being usable, user-friendly with its basic and advanced functionality be discoverable by the user.
 Goal of diwata is to be a replacement of back-end admin without explicitly writing the code for it.
 It is content aware, and renders records as it sees fits.